HERMES-DKZ/metadata_lesson/episodes/metadataformats.md

 ::: challenge

 ### Question:
-Do you know formats in which data can be stored in a structured way?
+Do you know the formats in which data can be stored in a structured way?

 ::: solution